-With more than 20,000 different cryptocurrency coins and tokens in the market, investor interest is growing rapidly.
-But picking the right mix to maximize your long-term returns can be tough under the best circumstances — trying to do so in a cryptocurrency bear market, a k a “crypto winter,” can be overwhelming.
+With more than 23,000 different cryptocurrency coins and tokens in the market, investor interest is growing rapidly.
+But picking the right mix to maximize your long-term returns can be tough under the best circumstances — trying to do so in a cryptocurrency bear market, aka “crypto winter,” can be overwhelming.

-If you’re wondering about the best long-term cryptocurrencies to buy this year, keep reading to find out.
+If you’re wondering what the best long-term cryptocurrencies to buy this year are, keep reading to find out.

 5 Best Long-Term Cryptocurrencies